Destinations¶

 |---|---|---|

-| Azure Event Hubs | kafka or amqp-1 |
+| Azure Event Hubs | azure-eventhubs, kafka, or amqp-1 |

-Kafka / AMQP 1 |
+Azure Event Hubs / Kafka / AMQP 1 |

-| Azure Service Bus | amqp-1 |
+| Azure Service Bus | azure-servicebus or amqp-1 |

-AMQP 1 |
+Azure Service Bus / AMQP 1 |

-| Azure Event Grid | http or mqtt-5 |
+| Azure Event Grid | azure-eventgrid, http, or mqtt-5 |

-HTTP / MQTT 5 |
+Azure Event Grid / HTTP / MQTT 5 |

-| Azure Cache for Redis | redis-pubsub or redis-streams |
+| Azure Cache for Redis | redis-pubsub or redis-stream |

-Redis Pub/Sub / Redis Streams |
+Redis Pub/Sub / Redis Stream |

-| Amazon ElastiCache | redis-pubsub or redis-streams |
+| Amazon ElastiCache | redis-pubsub or redis-stream |

-Redis Pub/Sub / Redis Streams |
+Redis Pub/Sub / Redis Stream |

 | Amazon MSK | kafka |